Leslie Jeanne Berns Support Group

 Who facilitates sessions: Sessions are facilitated by a speech-language pathologist who is a University of Washington Speech and Hearing Sciences (SPHSC) clinical faculty member and SPHSC graduate students.

-Where/when do we meet: Please join us on the second Monday of the month starting at 6:00 p.m.
+Where/when do we meet: *New times for 2023-2024 academic year! * To accommodate more schedules, we will meet twice a month, once in the evening and once in the morning.
 Meetings last 1-2 hours depending on the needs of the group.
 We invite guest speakers, generate community connection, share resources, and have great discussions.

 To sign up, please contact email@example.com